 Hewke is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Hewke family once lived in the place called Hooke in Devon.

 Early Origins of the Hewke family

 Important Dates for the Hewke family

 This web page shows only a small excerpt of our Hewke research.
-Another 299 words (21 lines of text) covering the years 1086, 1270, 1275, 1296, 1417, 1636, 1575, 1580, 1658, 1640, 1642, 1635, 1703, 1655 and 1712 are included under the topic Early Hewke History in all our PDF Extended History products and printed products wherever possible.
+Another 150 words (11 lines of text) covering the years 1086, 1270, 1275, 1296, 1417, 1636, 1575, 1580, 1658, 1640, 1642, 1635, 1703, 1655 and 1712 are included under the topic Early Hewke History in all our PDF Extended History products and printed products wherever possible.

 Hewke Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hewke family name include Hook, Hooke, Hoke and others.

 Early Notables of the Hewke family (pre 1700)

 Notables of this surname at this time include: Rev. Thomas Huyck DCL (died 1575), Chancellor of the Diocese of London; Sir Richard Hook of Scotland; Humphrey Hooke (1580-1658), a Member of Parliament for Bristol...
-Another 34 words (2 lines of text) are included under the topic Early Hewke Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hewke family to Ireland

 Some of the Hewke family moved to Ireland, but this topic is not covered in this excerpt.

 Another 37 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Hewke surname or a spelling variation of the name include:

 Hewke Settlers in United States in the 18th Century

 - Edward Hewke, aged 40, who arrived in Maryland in 1775

 - ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)